Skip to content

 For this open day you can book your tickets in advance.
 Click on the yellow button below to book or you can just turn up and pay on the day.

-Refreshments Light refreshments in the garden, usually served from the tea house.
+Refreshments Tea, coffee & cake in the Japanese garden, usually served from the tea house.
 Refreshments in aid of other charities.

 Admission Adult: £10.00